-At Demeter House, we recognise that many of our young people will have experienced gaps in the education and are therefore likely to be working below age related expectations when they join us.
+At Demeter House, we recognise that many of our young people will have experienced gaps in their education and are therefore often likely to be working below age related expectations when they join us.
+This does not necessarily indicate a lack of ability, more that the young person’s educational journey has been inconsistent or learning may have been missed through absence or transitions between settings.

 Progress is measured from each student’s starting point and takes account of their individual needs.
 We recognise that progress can be affected by a range of things such as attendance and engagement but we try to ensure that every student makes consistent progress across at least the core subjects.

-Each department has identified a set of Key Performance Indicators (KPI’s) that are the main skills that a student has to have secured to enable them to move onto the next Key Stage successfully.
-We monitor these KPI’s closely and have mapped out what they are for each department and roughly when they are likely to be studied, although this can be subject to change.
-Each term, staff are asked to report on every student’s current level of working, their target for the end of the year, what their main successes have been that term and what their next steps should be to improve.
+Each subject area has an identified set of ‘I Can…’ statements or Key Performance Indicators that are the main skills that a student has to have secured to enable them to move onto the next Key Stage successfully.
+We monitor these skills closely and have mapped out what they are for each subject and roughly when they are likely to be studied, although this can be subject to change.
+Staff are asked to regularly report on every student’s current level of working, their target for the end of the year, what their main successes have been and what their next steps should be to improve.
 This information is then used as part of the annual review process and the EHCP reviews that Key Workers complete each term.

 When we assess a student’s ability in a subject or against a range of skills, we will describe their level as:

 WW (Working Within) – Is able to demonstrate the skills or knowledge mostly independently but may still need prompting or occasional support.

 M (Mastered) – Is able to demonstrate the skills or knowledge independently without intervention.

-The end of year report is then a written summary of the student’s progress over the year, academically, socially and in relation to their EHCP outcomes.
+The end of year report is then a full written summary of the student’s progress over the year, academically, socially and in relation to their EHCP outcomes.